saucelabs/sauce-school/codelabs/Module3_APITesting.md

 Duration: 0:07:00

 ### Input Sets
 An input set is an object (usually a group of input variables related to a specific scenario or use case), For example a list of relevant product ids returned from a product API endpoint.
-In this module you will:
+In this lesson you will:

 * Create Input Sets
 * Add information about Sauce Connect Tunnels to an Input Set
 * Use Input Sets with a GET component
 * Create and run tests with Input Sets

 When you add and use an Input Set, it means you will run a separate instance of your tests for each Input Set created.
 For example, if you created three Input Sets for `username` and `password`, your tests would be run three times, using each set of credentials.
-An input sets are used within a single test.
+Input Sets are used within a single test.

 To add an input set select the **Input** tab in the top left.
 If there is a default input set, you will want to edit or delete it before creating your own.